-0.5 Guidance on matters that refer to more than one of the Sections is in a series of Appendices, covering the following subjects:

-- Appendix A fire performance of materials, products and structures

-- Appendix B provisions regarding fire doors

-- Appendix C methods of measurement

-- Appendix D a classification of purpose groups

-- Appendix E definitions

-Appendix F - Standards and other publications referred to.
+- 0.5 Guidance on matters that refer to more than one of the Sections is in a series of Appendices, covering the following subjects: - Appendix A fire performance of materials, products and structures - Appendix B provisions regarding fire doors Appendix C methods of measurement - Appendix D a classification of purpose groups - Appendix E definitions - Appendix F Guidance on maintenance of residential automatic fire suppression systems. - Appendix G Standards and other publications referred to.